-I do have to say one thing: never do this when attempting to fight them, or you’re a coward.
+I have to say one thing: never do this when attempting to fight them, or you’re a coward.
 There’s nothing that PVP players hate more than players disconnecting when they are losing a battle.

 Shut the game off

-The go-to option for console users is to just close the game entirely.
-This is quite annoying though, as you’ll have to boot up the game again.
+The go-to option for console users is just to close the game entirely.
+This is quite annoying, though, as you’ll have to boot up the game again.
 On top of this, it could mess up the game and cause you to lose a little bit of progress that wasn’t saved.

 This method and the last one still aren’t really recommended, as you really should be sticking to the legitimate methods of avoiding invaders in the first place.

 In case you disconnect one too many times, there is a way to reverse the co-op ban.
 You can reverse it by using the Way of White Circlet.
-Every new player spawns with one of these items by default, so you do have one.
+Every new player spawns with one of these items by default, so you have one.